-5.3.2 Advanced Start-up
+5.3.2 Weighted

-An advanced start-up strategy allows customers to use one of Commidea's start-up strategies but with different weighting within the strategy.
-For example, you may wish to accept orders at a higher threshold than the start-up strategy, in which case your strategy would be modified with your own specific requirements.
-Similarly, the start-up strategy prohibits orders with delivery addresses in certain countries whereas you may want to allow those deliveries.
+A weighted strategy start-up allows customers to use one of Commidea's default strategies but with different weighting within the strategy.
+For example, you may wish to accept orders at a higher threshold than the default strategy, in which case the strategy would be modified with your own specific requirements.
+Similarly, the default strategy prohibits orders with delivery addresses in certain countries whereas you may want to allow those deliveries.
 Again, the strategy would be amended to meet your requirements.